joshdorrington/domino/.ipynb_checkpoints/readme-checkpoint.md

 # Domino is a package for analysing composites of atmospheric data.
-This is an experimental release!
+## Based on xarray, Domino makes it easy to calculate lagged composites of fields and scalar indices around categorical event time series, and to compute bootstrapped confidence bounds.
+This is still an alpha release!
+While core functionality is stable, there could be some bugs!

 ## Documentation